Trodelvy® (sacituzumab govitecan-hziy)

 SG can cause severe diarrhea.
 Monitor patients with diarrhea and give fluid and electrolytes as needed.
 At the onset of diarrhea, evaluate for infectious causes and, if negative, promptly initiate loperamide.
 If severe diarrhea occurs, withhold SG until resolved to ≤ Grade 1 and reduce subsequent doses.

-Management of adverse reactions may require temporary interruption, dose reduction, or treatment discontinuation of SG as described in Tables 1 and 2 of the US Prescribing Information.
+Management of adverse reactions may require temporary interruption, dose reduction, or treatment discontinuation of SG as described in Tables 1 and 2 of the US FDA-approved prescribing information.
 Do not re-escalate the SG dose after a dose reduction for adverse reactions has been made.

-- Median onset of any-grade and Grade ≥3 diarrhea occurred at approximately 2 wk from treatment initiation and resolved in approximately 1 wk.7
+- Median onset of any-grade and Grade ≥3 diarrhea occurred at approximately 2 wk from treatment initiation and resolved in approximately 1 wk.6

 - Antidiarrheal treatment was administered to 477 patients (70%); loperamide ± other antidiarrheals were used by 90% of these patients.
-Loperamide was advised for non‑infectious diarrhea at onset.8-11 For unresolved diarrhea after 24 h, opium tincture10 and diphenoxylate/atropine9,10 were recommended.
-Subcutaneous octreotide was recommended for persistent diarrhea, and premedication with atropine was recommended for patients who experienced cholinergic response, including diarrhea, to SG.8-11 Additional supportive measures and dietary modifications were recommended.7-10
+Loperamide was advised for non‑infectious diarrhea at onset.7-9 For unresolved diarrhea after 24 h, opium tincture and diphenoxylate/atropine were recommended.8 Subcutaneous octreotide was recommended for persistent diarrhea, and premedication with atropine was recommended for patients who experienced cholinergic response, including diarrhea, to SG.7-9 Additional supportive measures and dietary modifications were recommended.6-8

-- Patients in NA/EU had higher rates of any-grade and Grade ≥3 diarrhea than did patients in Asia (absolute incidence not reported); these rates remained generally stable over time (through to approximately Weeks 68 and 72 in NA/EU and Asia, respectively).
-Of the patients who received an antidiarrheal during SG treatment, a higher percentage in NA/EU than in Asia received loperamide (89% vs 49%, respectively) and atropine (20% vs 5%).
-A higher percentage of patients in Asia received other antidiarrheal treatment vs patients in NA/EU: 73% vs 23%, respectively.15
+- Loperamide was the most commonly used antidiarrheal.
+Of the patients who received an antidiarrheal during SG treatment, a higher percentage in NA/EU vs Asia received loperamide (89% vs 49%, respectively) and atropine (20% vs 5%).
+More patients in Asia vs NA/EU received other antidiarrheal treatment: 73% vs 23%, respectively.13

-- In the SG arm, diarrhea led to dose reduction in 15 patients (5%) and to treatment discontinuation in 1 patient (<1%).
+- Grade ≥3 treatment-emergent diarrhea was reported by 9% and 1% of patients in the SG (n=275) and chemotherapy TPC (n=276) arms, respectively.16 In the SG arm, diarrhea led to dose reduction in 15 patients (5%) and to treatment discontinuation in 1 patient (<1%).
 In the TPC arm, diarrhea led to dose reduction in 3 patients (1%), and no patients required treatment discontinuation.17

 - A total of 137 and 35 patients received antidiarrheal treatment in the SG and TPC arms, respectively.
 In both treatment arms, loperamide was the most common treatment: SG, 90%; TPC, 77%.
 Overall, multiple antidiarrheals were used in 20% of patients who received any antidiarrheal treatment in both treatment arms.17

-At 3 centers in Spain, 17 female patients with unresectable, locally advanced mTNBC or HR+/HER2- mBC were given atropine as a premedication to each SG infusion, according to the approved indications in Spain.
-The incidence of treatment-emergent any-grade, Grade 1, and Grade 2 diarrhea was 41% (n=7), 35% (n=6), and 6% (n=1), respectively.
+At 3 centers in Spain, 17 female patients with unresectable, locally advanced mTNBC or HR+/HER2- mBC were given atropine as a premedication to each SG infusion.
+The incidence of any-grade, Grade 1, and 2 treatment-emergent diarrhea was 41% (n=7), 35% (n=6), and 6% (n=1), respectively.
 Three patients required a dose reduction of SG.
-No discontinuations were due to TEAEs.19
+No discontinuations were due to TEAEs.23

 Safety Analysis in Patients With Multiple Epithelial Tumors

 Figure 1.
-Pooled Clinical Studies in Patients With Multiple Epithelial Tumors7
+Pooled Clinical Studies: Patients With Multiple Epithelial Tumors6

 Table 1.
-Pooled Safety in Multiple Epithelial Tumors: Baseline Demographics and Disease Characteristics7
+Pooled Safety in Multiple Epithelial Tumors: Baseline Demographics and Disease Characteristics6

 Key Demographics and Characteristics | All Patients (N=1063) | |